uw-it-aca/django-handlebars-i18n/README.md

     {{ trans "There is one item" "There are %(count_variable) items" count_variable }}

 The strings are given the handlebars context, so %(variable)s values will be interpolated.

+Content comes from <app_name>/locale/<language>/LC_MESSAGES/djangojs.po, or if you're compiling message files, djangojs.mo.
+For information on how Django determines locale, see https://docs.djangoproject.com/en/dev/topics/i18n/translation/  For more information on the underlying gettext library, and documentation of the .po files, see https://www.gnu.org/software/gettext/manual/